Frisky, furry and fun-loving are just a few words to describe the river otter.

-- Ricer otters can hold their breath for up to 8 minutes.
+- River otters can hold their breath for up to eight minutes.
 Their eyes are adapted for underwater vision, leaving them nearsighted when out of water.
 On land, otters rely on their sense of smell, hearing and touch to get around.

-- River otters are territorial and will mark their territory with feces (or spraint) as a warning to others.
+- River otters are territorial and will mark their territory with feces (or their musky scent, called spraint) as a warning to others.
 They will charge and scratch other otters who get too close.

 - Scientific name: Lutra canadensis